xvoidee/nvi/README.md

 $ cd nvimclipse
 $ ./install_linux.sh --install-path=$HOME --install-alias=nv --install-alias-to=.bashrc
 ```
 Change parameters according to your setup and environment.
-For example shell rc file could be .zshrc (default on MacOS).
+For example shell rc file could be .zshrc (default on MacOS). ~ in pathes is not fully supported, use full path instead.
 Installation will:
 * create 2 directories ~/nvimclipse (configuration files) and ~/nvimclipse_3rdparty (dependencies)
 * alias "nv" to your bash shell.
 If you use other shell pass your rc file (.zshrc for example)